Spectacular weather for the weekend!

 It is a spectacular start to the day with low humidity and temperatures in the lower 70s!
-Today kicks off what should be a great weather weekend!
 Expect mostly sunny skies with temperatures in the lower 90s and a light breeze.

 10-day forecast: